satishdevops777/Devops/K8S.md

 ```

 ## 5. Services
-- A Service exposes a group of Pods using a stable virtual IP and DNS name, and load-balances traffic to healthy Pods selected by labels.
+- A stable network identity (IP + DNS) to access a group of Pods.
+- Ephemeral (they die and restart)
+- Their IP addresses change
+- Service gives:
+  - Stable IP
+  - Load balancing
+  - Service discovery
 - 1️⃣ Service selects Pods using labels
 - 2️⃣ Endpoints / EndpointSlices created: These are Pod IPs, updated dynamically.
 - 3️⃣ kube-proxy routes traffic